When looking for banks for small business loans, Bank of America and Wells Fargo may come to mind.

 The search costs are high for both borrowers and lenders:

-Lenders would have to spend precious marketing dollars to find qualified borrowers for small business loans, which we already established are unprofitable investments for them anyway.
+Lenders may have to spend precious marketing dollars to find qualified borrowers for small business loans, which we already established might be unprofitable investments for them anyway.

 Meanwhile, it’s estimated that small business owners spend almost 25 hours on paperwork while applying for a loan at multiple banks.

-Marketplace lending platforms like LendGenius are growing in popularity precisely because borrowers can compare business loans from multiple lenders with one easy application.
+Platforms like LendGenius are growing in popularity precisely because borrowers can potentially connect with a lender with one easy form.

-When evaluating a loan application by the book, a bank will generally take the ‘Five Cs of Credit’ into consideration.
+When evaluating a loan application by the book, a bank will generally take the 5 C’s of Credit into consideration.

 The Five Cs of Credit look at: